ppatierno/amqp-kafka-demo/README.md

 In order to deploy this demo on OpenShift, a bunch of steps are needed as explained in the next chapter.
 If you want to avoid to do them, a "one click" deployment script is available in the repository.
-After having the OpenShift cluster up and running and the client tools in the PATH, the deployment can be executed launching the following bash script
+After having the OpenShift cluster up and running and the client tools in the PATH, the deployment can be executed launching the following bash script :
-(from the "scripts" directory)

     bash openshift_deploy.sh

-When you want to shutdown the demo instance, there is the following useful script :

-    bash openshift_undeploy.sh
+There are two different versions for this script under the "scripts" folder :

+* hostpath-provisioner : the persistent volumes needed for the Apache Kafka deployment are dynamically provisioned using storage class and a related provisioner that in this case creates volumes on the local PC for development purpose.
+* manual-volumes : the persistent volumes needed for the Apache Kafka deployment are deployed manually by the OpenShift cluster admin.

+> The used provisioner isn't officially supported because it provisions volumes on the local PC, that is good for development purpose.

 > it's also possible to use the TLS enabled EnMasse deployment in order to connect AMQP clients outside of the cluster through an OpenShift route.
 In this case the _openshift_tls_deploy.sh_ should be used.

-The above scripts use the way to provision needed persistent volumes by the admin.
-In the _hostpath-provisioner_ subdirectory there are the same scripts which use dynamic provisioning as supported in the latest OpenShift version.
-The used provisioner isn't officially supported because it provisions volumes on the local
-PC, that is good for development purpose.

 ## Step by Step deployment